CompG33k/ApiNetCoreWebApi/README.md

 # Foobar

-Weather Showcase project to showcase file logging, client http with token key and Webapi formmat with DI C#
+Weather Showcase project to showcase file logging, client http with token key and Webapi format with DI C#

 ## Contributing